jacksleight/statamic-miniset/README.md

 <!-- /statamic:hide -->

-Miniset is a suite of fieldtypes for creating compact fieldsets, including fieldsets that combine into a single string of utility classes.
-It includes the follwing fieldtypes:
+Miniset allows you to create compact sets of fields that either combine into a single string of utility classes, or can store an array of simple option values.

-* **Miniset**
-  A general purpose fieldtype for creating a compact set of fields.
+Miniset includes the following components:

 * **Miniset Classes**
-  A fieldtype that combines all fields into a single string of classes, including variant options.
+  A class specific fieldtype for creating a compact set of fields that combine into a single string of utility classes, including variant options.
 Works great with Tailwind CSS.
+* **Miniset Options**
+  A general purpose fieldtype for creating a compact set of fields.
 * **~Miniset Panel~** (coming someday)
-  ~A fieldtype for grouping multiple Minisets into a stacked or tabbed panel.~
+  ~A fieldtype for grouping multiple Minisets into a stacked panel.~

 ## Installation